bbauska/meta-react-basics/README.md

 </p>
 <!-- {width="3.0in" height="0.8577777777777778in"} -->

-This rendering happens behind the scenes because of something called <b>trans piling.</b>
+<p>This rendering happens behind the scenes because of something called <b>trans piling.</b></p>

-You can think of trans piling as a process of converting JSX to HTML and you'll learn more about this later.
+<p>You can think of trans piling as a process of converting JSX to HTML and
+you'll learn more about this later.</p>

-In this section you learned about functional components and how to create them in React.
+<p>In this section you learned about functional components and how to
+create them in React.</p>

-You also learned about JSX, which acts like a combination of HTML, CSS, and JavaScript that you can use to generate dynamic content inside your functional components.
+<p>You also learned about JSX, which acts like a combination of HTML, CSS,
+and JavaScript that you can use to generate dynamic content inside your functional components.</p>

-Finally, you explored the concepts of rendering and trans piling.
+<p>Finally, you explored the concepts of rendering and trans piling.</p>

-If you'd like to learn about these concepts in more detail, there's a link to an additional reading at the end of this lesson.
+<p>If you'd like to learn about these concepts in more detail, there's a
+link to an additional reading at the end of this lesson.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ section: 11 of module 1 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>11.
 Creating React components</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-In this section (11), you will further explore the concepts of components in React and learn how to create a component from scratch.
+<p>In this section (11), you will further explore the concepts of
+components in React and learn how to create a component from scratch.</p>

-You'll be introduced to the concept of the export statements and how components can be used to create reusable blocks of code.
+<p>You'll be introduced to the concept of the export statements and how
+components can be used to create reusable blocks of code.</p>

-I've launched VS Code here, and I have the creating components folder open in the built-in terminal.
+<p>I've launched VS Code here, and I have the creating components folder
+open in the built-in terminal.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ w1-s11-a. npm init react-app (43) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->